v-yarotsky/taketo/WHATS_NEXT.md

 [X] Commands as part of server config

-[ ] Simplify creation of commands, sort module nesting out
+[X] Simplify creation of commands, sort module nesting out

 [ ] Make better api for creating and changing servers

-[ ] Make server config mutable - it's in the nature of this app, so it's ok
+[X] Make server config mutable - it's in the nature of this app, so it's ok

-[ ] Refactor DSL2
+[ ] Refactor DSL2 (add specs first!)

 [ ] Deal with shared server configs with arguments!